dundd2/IFY-Computing-Project-HW-2023-TokiPonaSpellChecker/README.md

 # Computing-Project-HW-2023-TokiPonaSpellChecker

-This repository contains a Java project developed for Foundation SEP_IFY: Computing Project (COPR) module, specifically focusing on a spell checker and predictive text system for the Toki Pona language.
-The project was completed in May 2023.
-For additional details, please refer to the accompanying PDF documents.
+This repository showcases my Java project developed for the Foundation SEP_IFY: Computing Project (COPR) module.
+The project focuses on creating a spell checker and predictive text system tailored for the Toki Pona language, demonstrating my skills in software development and language processing.
+Completed in May 2023, this project received a grade of **90%**.
+For further details, please refer to the accompanying PDF documentation.

-# Computing Project - Toki Pona Spell Checker

-This repository showcases my project for the Computing Project module, where I developed a spell checker and predictive text system for the Toki Pona language using Java and the BlueJ IDE.
-The project was completed in May 2023 and received a grade of 90%.

 ## Project Overview

 **Project Title:** Toki Pona Spell Checker and Predictive Text System
-**Language:** Java (using BlueJ IDE)
+**Language:** Java (developed using BlueJ IDE)
 **Grade:** 90%

 ### Core Functionality

-- **Spell Checking:** Validates spelling against a comprehensive dictionary of Toki Pona words.
+- **Spell Checking:** Validates user input against a comprehensive dictionary of Toki Pona words.
-- **Name Recognition:** Identifies valid names of people and places.
+- **Name Recognition:** Identifies valid names of people and places within the Toki Pona context.
-- **Predictive Text:** Provides suggestions for valid words based on user input prefixes.
+- **Predictive Text Suggestions:** Provides word completions based on user input prefixes.
 - **Grammar Checking:** Evaluates sentences against the fundamental grammar rules of Toki Pona.

 ## Key Features

-1. **Spell Checker Implementation:**
-   - Utilizes a defined list of valid words to determine if input words are spelled correctly.
+1. **Robust Spell Checker:**
-   - Implements a method `isSpelledCorrectly(String word)` that returns true if the word exists in the dictionary.
+   - Implements a method `isSpelledCorrectly(String word)` to verify the accuracy of user input against the dictionary.

-2. **Word Suggestion Algorithm:**
+2. **Dynamic Word Suggestion:**
-   - Suggests possible completions for misspelled words based on a prefix through the `suggestWords(String prefix)` method.
+   - Suggests possible completions for misspelled words using the `suggestWords(String prefix)` method, enhancing user experience.

-3. **Basic Grammar Validation:**
+3. **Grammar Validation:**
-   - Checks if input sentences adhere to Toki Pona's simple Subject-Verb-Object (SVO) structure using the `isGrammarCorrect(String sentence)` method.
+   - Checks adherence to Toki Pona's Subject-Verb-Object (SVO) structure with the `isGrammarCorrect(String sentence)` method.

-4. **Testing Framework:**
+4. **Comprehensive Testing:**
-   - The `TokiPonaSpellCheckerTest` class rigorously tests all primary functionalities to ensure reliability and correctness.
+   - The `TokiPonaSpellCheckerTest` class contains extensive tests for all primary functionalities, ensuring reliability.
+Results are logged for validation checks.
-   - Outputs are logged to the console, including validation results for various inputs, such as valid and invalid words, and example sentences.

-## Development Process
+## Development Insights

-### Project Motivation
+### Motivation

-I chose to create a spell checker for Toki Pona due to its unique linguistic structure and limited vocabulary, which poses challenges in language processing.
-This project aimed to simplify the usage of Toki Pona for both native speakers and learners, thus contributing to the accessibility of this constructed language.
+The project was inspired by the unique structure and limited vocabulary of Toki Pona, aiming to simplify language processing for both native speakers and learners.

 ### Objectives

-- Develop a reliable spell-checking system that accurately identifies correct spellings.
+- Develop an efficient spell-checking system that accurately identifies correct spellings.
-- Create a user-friendly predictive text feature that enhances user input efficiency.
+- Create an intuitive predictive text feature to improve user input efficiency.
-- Implement a grammar checking capability to assist in forming correct sentences.
+- Implement a grammar-checking capability to assist in constructing grammatically correct sentences.

 ### Methodology

-- Conducted extensive research on Toki Pona vocabulary and grammar.
+- Conducted in-depth research on Toki Pona vocabulary and grammar.
-- Developed separate data structures for valid words and names to streamline checking processes.
+- Designed separate data structures for words and names to streamline checking processes.
-- Utilized Java's ArrayList for dynamic storage of words, names, and places.
+- Leveraged Java's ArrayList for dynamic word storage and implemented efficient algorithms for spelling and suggestion checks.
-- Designed and tested algorithms for spelling checks and suggestions, adhering to project timelines.

-### Challenges and Solutions
+### Challenges Faced

-- **Limited Vocabulary:** Navigated the constraints of Toki Pona's minimal word count by focusing on context and suggestion algorithms.
+- **Limited Vocabulary:** Addressed the challenge of Toki Pona’s minimal word count by focusing on contextual suggestions.
-- **Grammar Checking Complexity:** Implemented a straightforward rule-based approach to grammar validation, ensuring adaptability for future enhancements.
+- **Grammar Complexity:** Utilized a straightforward rule-based approach for grammar validation, allowing for future enhancements.

 ## References